James Joyce (1882-1941)

 On Joyce’s sixth night, Trench woke up suddenly after dreaming of a black panther, and proceeded to get his revolver and shoot at the animal.
 Gogarty took the gun off him and let off a few rounds himself.
 A petrified Joyce left the Tower, never to return.
 A month later, he left Ireland for good to embark on a literary career on continental Europe.

 In this recording, Gogarty remembers Joyce at the Sandycove tower:

-Joyce is best known for Ulysses (1922), which opens on the roof of the Museum and references the black panther incident in its opening episode, ‘Telemachus’ .
-Other well-known works are the short-story collection Dubliners (1914), and the novels A Portrait of the Artist as a Young Man (1916) and Finnegans Wake (1939).
+Joyce is best known for Ulysses (1922), which opens on the roof of the Museum and references the black panther incident in the opening episode, ‘Telemachus’ .
+Other works by Joyce are the short-story collection Dubliners (1914), and the novels A Portrait of the Artist as a Young Man (1916) and Finnegans Wake (1939).

 Despite living in Paris, Trieste and Zurich, every single work Joyce wrote was based in Dublin.
 “For myself, I always write about Dublin, because if I can get to the heart of Dublin I can get to the heart of all the cities of the world,” he said shortly after the publication of Ulysses.
 “In the particular is contained the universal.”

 Joyce died on January 13, 1941, following complications from an operation on an ulcer.
 Nora, who married Joyce in London in 1931, survived him by ten years.
 Joyce is buried in Zurich with Nora and his son Giorgio (who died in 1976) by his side.